MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ## HTTP clients

-The Azure SDK for Java is implemented using an `HttpClient` abstraction, enabling a pluggable architecture that accepts multiple HTTP client libraries, as well as custom implementations when the need arises.
+The Azure SDK for Java is implemented using an `HttpClient` abstraction, enabling a pluggable architecture that accepts multiple HTTP client libraries, and custom implementations when the need arises.
 However, to make dependency management simpler for most users, all Azure client libraries depend on `azure-core-http-netty`, resulting in the [Netty](https://netty.io) HTTP client being the default client used in all Azure libraries for Java.

 Despite Netty being the default HTTP client used by all Azure client libraries, there are three implementations available for use by developers, depending on which dependencies they already have in their project.
 These are implementations for: